trylaarsdam/swiftui-textrender/README.md

-# RoomTime
+# swiftui-textrender

-RoomTime is a bundle of tools developed in my app `RoomTime Lite`. (😊 RoomTime Lite is still in development)
+This is my fork of `RainbowTalaxy/RoomTime`

 # Features